tylerholmes/tylerholmes/README.md

 ### Hi there 👋

-My name is Tyler and I'm studying Computer Science.
+My name is Tyler and I'm a computer science student.
 Here's some info about me!

 🔭 Work Experience.
 - **Software Engineer intern at Revel Systems** - Full-stack developer on an intern team [Atlanta, Ga Summer 2022]